 Why Trust The Spruce?

 This article was updated by Lexi Dwyer, a freelance writer and product reviewer for The Spruce since 2019, who compiled the current roundup based on exclusive results from our at-home testers.
 Each of the selected gardening shoes in this tested roundup stand out for their quality, comfort, durability, design, and value.

-For extra insight, Lexi consulted Zolene Quindoy, Head of Horticulture at online landscaping service Yardzen, who has experience working in plant nurseries, greenhouses, and private gardens and wears her shoes 10 hours each day, 5 or 6 days each week.
-Lexi also spoke to Erinn Witz, co-founder of Seeds And Spades, an educational website focused on gardening.
+For extra insight, Dwyer consulted Zolene Quindoy, Head of Horticulture at online landscaping service Yardzen, who has experience working in plant nurseries, greenhouses, and private gardens and wears her shoes 10 hours each day, five or six days each week.
+She also spoke to Erinn Witz, co-founder of Seeds And Spades, an educational website focused on gardening.
 Given their garden-related expertise, both Quindoy and Witz gave useful suggestions on what to look for when choosing a pair of shoes and which styles and materials work best for different situations.

 What Is Spruce Approved?

 Here at The Spruce we want to ensure we fully stand behind every product we recommend, and that when we say something is the best, we mean it.
 You might have noticed The Spruce Approved badge next to the products on this list.
 Every product with this badge has been rigorously tested in person and carefully selected by our expert team of lab testers and editors.
 In most cases, we buy all these products ourselves, though occasionally we get samples provided to us directly by companies.
 No matter how we procure products, they all go through the same tests and must meet the same strict criteria to make the best-of cut.
 We also pride ourselves on transparency and will always let you know if we received a product for free.